sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/600 - advanced-methods/300 - topic.md

-The following example shows finding a paragraph
+The following example shows finding a  topic in a licensing legal code.

 **Config**